On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Related Work

 Multi-policy approaches seek to find a set of policies that cover the Pareto front.
 Various techniques exist, for instance repeatedly calling a single-policy approach with strategically-chosen trade-off settings~\citep{Roijers_2014,Mossalem_2016,Zuluaga_2016}, simultaneously learning a set of policies by using a multi-objective variant of Q-learning~\citep{Moffaert_2014,Reymond_2019,Yang_2019}, learning a manifold of policies in parameter space~\citep{Parisi_2016,Parisi_2017}, or combining single-policy approaches with an overarching objective~\citep{Xu_2020}.

-In contrast to prior work, here we consider objectives that are not only sources of environment reward, but also learning- or regularization-focused objectives such as staying close to a behavioral prior.
-Like MO-MPO, our multi-objective RL algorithm DiME computes a local expert for each objective, and then distills these into an updated policy.
-Whereas MO-MPO incorporates the trade-off in computing the per-objective experts, DiME incorporates the trade-off in the distillation step, which is more intuitive and flexible.
-We expand on this in \sref{sec:dime}.
+In contrast, here we consider objectives that are not only environment rewards, but also learning- or regularization-focused such as staying close to a behavioral prior.
+State-of-the-art MORL approaches, including MO-MPO, cannot be readily applied.
+We thus introduce a new algorithm, DiME, which is on-par with state-of-the-art and can handle these non-standard objectives (\sref{sec:dime}). \abbasedit{We use DiME as a vehicle to demonstrate the benefits of taking a multi-objective perspective toward challenges in RL.}

-\prg{Offline RL and Kickstarting} Our case studies in this work will involve two related learning problems: that of offline (or batch) reinforcement learning~\citep{lange2012batch} and that of kickstarting~\citep{Schmitt_2018}.

-In offline RL, the goal is to learn a policy from a given, fixed dataset of transitions.
-While classical off-policy RL algorithms can be used, they perform worse than bespoke algorithms~\citep{fujimoto19bcq}.
-This is likely due to the extrapolation errors incurred when learning a Q-function---na\"{\i}ve policy optimization could optimistically exploit such errors and produce arbitrarily poor policies.
-Therefore, many existing approaches attempt to constrain the policy optimization to stay close to the samples present in the available dataset~\citep{Peng_2019,Nair_2020,Siegel2020ABM,Wang_2020}.
-In this work, we use the proximity to the dataset as an additional objective in a multi-objective RL problem.
-We show that from this perspective, existing approaches in the literature boil down to a linear scalarization of the objectives of (\emph{i}) return maximization and (\emph{ii}) maximizing the log-density ratio of the current policy and offline data distribution (a common measure of proximity in imitation learning for distribution matching~\citep{Ke_2021}).

-While offline RL asssumes a dataset of interactions with the environment, when kickstarting an agent (or student) we usually have access to an expert (or teacher) policy's functional form.
-Kickstarting typically happens in an online setting, where the student policy is interacting with the desired environment.
-In this case, using distillation (or mimicking) is feasible~\citep{rusu2015policy, parisotto2015mimic}: these approaches use the teacher network's logits to minimize the cross-entropy between the teacher and student policies.